ngrx/platform/projects/ngrx.io/content/guide/entity/adapter.md

   selectedUserId: number;
 }

+export function selectUserId(a: User): string {
+  //In this case this would be optional since primary key is id return a.id;
+}

 export function sortByName(a: User, b: User): number {
   return a.name.localeCompare(b.name);
 }

 export const adapter: EntityAdapter<User> = createEntityAdapter<User>({
+  selectId: selectUserId,
   sortComparer: sortByName,
 });
 ```